 We mediators are a confidential bunch, good at holding private what’s been told in trust.
-But there’s one secret mediators should never keep, because the telling of it, the acknowledging of it, holds the promise of reaching greater heights in your work.
+But there’s one secret mediators should never keep, because the telling of it, the acknowledging of it, and the owning of it hold the promise of reaching greater heights in our work.

 When I’m teaching a mediation class to conflict resolution grad students, I’m fond of starting things off with this question: Why do you want to be a mediator?

 I ask on the first day of class and they usually stare back at me pleasantly, though I suspect in their heads they are thinking things like, “Is this professor daft?” and “Is this a trick question?” and “Can I get away with saying d’oh! to my teacher?”

 They respond with poetic statements that usually contain words and phrases like Gandhi, world peace, Dalai Lama, make a difference, happy families, happier children, healthier workplaces, and career change.
 The air in the room positively sings with all the good will.

 “Ok,” I say, “those are the predictable answers.
 Now tell me why you’re really here.”

 It’s a good thing my conflict resolution work has taught me to be comfortable with silence, because the ensuing hush in the room can be lengthy.
 Table tops and the floor suddenly seem to require a great deal of scrutiny.